aakarsh-sasi/memory-bank-mcp/README.md

 ## Recent Improvements 🛠️

+- **Remote Server Support**: Store your Memory Bank on a remote server via SSH
 - **Customizable Folder Name**: You can now specify a custom folder name for the Memory Bank
 - **Consistent Directory Structure**: Memory Bank now always uses the configured folder name in the project root
 - **Enhanced Initialization**: Memory Bank now works even when .clinerules files don't exist